 The originator requests acknowledgment of outstanding QoS Data frames by sending a Basic

 BlockAckReq frame.
 The recipient shall maintain a block ack record for the block.
-A10.24.7.5
+A EDMG recipient shall maintain free memory space for the established Block Ack agreement(s) (10.24.7.5).

 Editor, add new text at end of paragraph that starts with